Prerequisites for studying FEA

 And what do you think about this whole deal?
 Let me know in the comments – this is something that bugs me for years now!
 I would love to discuss this with other people.

 Also, if you happen to be in such a place, I kind of know the solution to that.
 There are others I’m sure, but this is the one I found and tested!
 Learn FEA!
 This way, you can solve problems that are not so strictly codified, and this alone will solve the problem for you.
-Sure, this requires knowledge, and maybe even constant learning but trust me… it’s well worth it in the end!
+Sure, this requires knowledge, and maybe even constant learning but trust me… it’s well worth it at the end!